francisfuzz/flipboarder/docs/LEARNINGS.md

 ## Lacked

 - Accessible, configurable design system that already integrates with React
+- More settings: configuration for timing, style of animation for flipping
+- Needs more emojis 🥺

 ## Longed For

 - A design system to use components liberally from rather than creating from scratch
+- Another person to pair on and work and ideate with